rachelproductmanager/DeepLearnWebsite/content/How_AI_can_give_product_superpowers.md

 Full disclosure: having been a technology lawyer for many years, and then an e-commerce entrepreneur, I’ve crossed paths with artificial intelligence and machine learning along the way.
 I’ve always found it fascinating but never had the opportunity to dive deeper.
 So I recently took “[AI For Everyone](https://www.coursera.org/learn/ai-for-everyone)“ — an online course on Coursera taught by AI guru, Dr. Andrew Ng, a world-renowned AI technology leader, founding lead of Google Brain and a prominent AI educator.
 The course demystifies basic AI concepts for non-engineers, and skilfully explains a few complex ideas underlying machine learning.
 It also breaks down the practicalities of the AI product workflow and explains how to spot AI growth opportunities in your company.

-> Andrew Ng makes a simple yet profound observation: that simply trying to bolt AI technologies onto a typical company, **won't make it a true “AI company”**.
+> Andrew Ng makes a simple yet profound observation: that simply trying to bolt AI technologies onto a typical company, won't make it a true “AI company”.
 Just as in the internet era, simply having a website doesn’t make a company a true “internet company” (so, for example, a shopping mall + a website doesn’t equal Amazon).

 Today, it’s common knowledge that a true internet company optimises for things that the internet does really well, such as: